-Although at-site frequency analysis of the Annual Maximum Series (AMS) of observed rainfall was an integral part of the method adopted for the new IFDs, it was only one of many steps used to produce the new gridded, regional IFDs.
+Although at-site frequency analysis of the Annual Maximum Series (AMS) of observed rainfall was an integral part of the method adopted for the 2016 IFDs, it was only one of many steps used to produce the new gridded, regional IFDs.

 A regionalisation method was applied to give more weight to longer record stations within each region.
 This improved the estimates of rare (less frequent) events.
 A spline interpolation method was then applied to the regionalised rainfall data from across Australia to estimate gridded values for the whole country.
 Factors including latitude, longitude, elevation and consistency with neighbouring sites were used, in addition to rainfall characteristics at recording sites, thus allowing more reliable interpolation of rainfall depths in data sparse areas.